srImathE satakOpAya nama:

 Highlights from nanjIyar‘s introduction

-In this 4th pAsuram, AzhwAr feeling dejected that “How can I inform to emperumAn who left me even after knowing my nature?”, again out of hope/desire requests some maganRil (a type of ibis) birds “Would you go and tell him about me or not?”.
+In this fourth pAsuram, AzhwAr feeling dejected “How can I inform emperumAn who left me even after knowing my nature?”, again out of hope/desire, requests some maganRil birds (a species of love birds where the male and female of the species will not separate from each other) “Would you go and tell him about me or not?”.

 Highlights from vAdhi kEsari azhagiya maNavALa jIyar‘s introduction